dentarg/auth0-blog/_posts/2016-09-29-angular-2-authentication.markdown

 }
 ```

 Once a user is authenticated, Auth0 will redirect back to our application and call the `/callback` route.
 Auth0 will also append the access token to this request, and our CallbackComponent will make sure to properly process and store the token and profile.
-If all is well, meaning we recieved an access token, we will be redirected back to the homepage and will be in a logged in state.
+If all is well, meaning we received an access token, we will be redirected back to the homepage and will be in a logged in state.

 ### Updating the Deal Service